-All graduate students are required to file a Plan of Study by the end of the second semester after admission to a program.
-Failure to submit the Plan of Study will prevent the student from enrolling in classes for his/her third semester.
-The student is expected to work collaboratively with the advisor to develop and complete the School of Graduate Studies Plan of Study form which will provide a blueprint of study tailored to the unique interests and pace of study identified by the student.
+The student is expected to work collaboratively with the advisor to develop and complete the most recent version of The Graduate College Plan of Study form which will provide a blueprint of study tailored to the unique interests and pace of study identified by the student.
 The plan must be approved by the advisor, graduate coordinator and/or department chair.
-The student will receive a copy of the approved Plan of Study, another copy is maintained in the departmental student file, and the third copy is sent to the School of Graduate Studies.
-See the Graduate Bulletin for further instruction on completing the Plan of Study.
+The student will receive a copy of the approved Plan of Study, another copy is maintained in the departmental student file, and the third copy is sent to The Graduate College.
+See the Graduate Catalog for further instruction on completing the Plan of Study.

 Responsibility for meeting all academic requirements rests with the student.
 Please note that students are not permitted to take more than four (4) courses online in accordance with accreditation standards.
 Full-time matriculation is considered three courses per semester and two courses per summer session.